 •Dry needling, a technique to use needles inserted into the tissue to release the tension in the muscles

-“Sometimes, we’ll use orthotics or foot support to control the biomechanics of the foot,” Tubbs said.
+“Sometimes, we’ll use orthotics or foot support to control the biomechanics of the foot,” Goodwin said.
 “It takes stress off the tissue and lets it heal, while we are correcting the muscle imbalances that need to be fixed.”

-For individuals who experience greater pain after periods of inactivity, like first thing in the morning, Tubbs suggests “ankle pumps.”
+For individuals who experience greater pain after periods of inactivity, like first thing in the morning, Goodwin suggests “ankle pumps.”
 This technique involves stretching the foot back and forth to soften and loosen the tissue, so the first step isn’t as uncomfortable.

 Being seen by a physical therapist at the first signs of plantar fasciitis is the first step to experiencing a pain-free, active lifestyle again.

-“We can do a lot of good things for people with plantar fasciitis,” Tubbs said.
+“We can do a lot of good things for people with plantar fasciitis,” Goodwin said.
 In addition to the therapy, a physical therapist can provide insights into changes in lifestyle that can improve symptoms, including assessing proper footwear for the runner, weekend hiker or assembly line worker.